spikeheap/spikeheap.github.io/app/_drafts/docker-speedy-dependencies.md

 <!-- more -->

-# What we have already / what's the problem?
-## Thoughtbot post
-### Good start but slow when gemfile changes
-## Follow-on post with volumes, speeds up incremental changes
-### Immutable build artefacts

-# Immutable build artefacts?
-## Runnable containers without dependencies
-## Github/rubygems offline
-## Promotable builds
+### A quick note on terms

+This post talks about a `Gemfile` and Ruby's gems, but this post applies equally to libraries and dependencies in pretty much any other language.
+If you're not familiar, the `Gemfile` is the list of libraries, frameworks, and other 3rd party dependencies.

+### Rebuilding gems/NPM from scratch is slow

+Docker images should contain all of the dependencies required to run your application.
+If we can guarantee that all our Bundler, NPM and Bower dependencies are already built into the image, we no longer need to worry about outages of `rubygems.org` or `github.com`.
+No contention there, right?
+However, building your dependencies into the Docker image comes at a cost: every time your dependency installation step happens there's a good chance you're blowing away every dependency you downloaded in the last build.

+The [Thoughtbot Rails on Docker post](https://robots.thoughtbot.com/rails-on-docker) demonstrates how to only bundle your gems when your `Gemfile` changes, which at least means your dependencies aren't re-downloaded every time the code changes.
+If your dependencies change regularly you're still a bit stuck.
+Every time you add, remove or update a gem, the cache is invalidated and the `bundle install` step runs again, downloading every gem from scratch.

+[Brad Gessler built on that approach](http://bradgessler.com/articles/docker-bundler/) to leverage data volumes as a cross-container gem store.
+By updating the dependencies in a container you no longer need to re-build your image each time, which speeds up your development cycle immensely.
+This comes at a cost: by using volumes we're maintaining state for the container which may not be obvious later on.
+This _may_ be fine, after all we don't rebuild the image every time we change the code.
+However if we're pushing towards immutable infrastructure it's reasonable to treat your gems in the same way as your OS and system dependencies.
+This approach also allows our environments to diverge, so a piece of code can't be expected to behave the same way for the same container if we run it on different machines with different sets of gems installed.

+The intention is solid, so how can we apply the same principles to the image build process instead?

-# A new solution: bundle known point in past before thoughtbot approach
+## A new solution: cache dependencies from a point in the past

-We can work around this behaviour of invalidating the cache on any change to the dependencies list by referring by seeding the image with a known static point in time.
+We can work around Docker's behaviour of invalidating the cache on any change to the dependencies list by seeding our image with dependencies a static point in time.
+Once we have the majority of our dependencies cached, subsequent `bundle install`s will only need to grab the newer gems.

 We'll start with an example and then pick it apart: